taranu/photutils/README.rst

 |CI Status| |Codecov Status| |Latest RTD Status|

+This is a fork of photutils that allows for parallel evaluation of ellipse isophotes.
+To compile, you must have a library like OpenMP installed and set the appropriate flags; for example:
+`CFLAGS="${CFLAGS} -fopenmp" LDFLAGS="${LDFLAGS} -lomp" pip install .`
+There does not yet appear to be a simple way to enable parallel compilation with pyproject.toml.

 Photutils is a Python library that provides commonly-used tools and key functionality for detecting and performing photometry of astronomical sources.
 Tools are provided for background estimation,